-In March 2022 Acadia joined the national organic campus movement launching its campaign to become designated as the first Organic Campus in Canada by the Canada Organic Trade Association (COTA).
+In early 2022 Acadia joined the national organic campus movement launching its campaign to become designated as the first Organic Campus in Canada by the Canada Organic Trade Association (COTA).
+After months of collaboration to establish the program, the certification was awarded to Acadia during Organic Week in September, 2022.

-To achieve the Organic Campus designation, Acadia must meet a variety of criteria and commitments.
+To achieve the Organic Campus designation, Acadia met a variety of criteria and commitments.
 These are just a few:

 - Offer at least 5 certified organic products on campus